bogdancondorachi/kirby-code-highlighter/README.md

 ```
 (code: ZWNobyAiSGVsbG8sIHdvcmxkISI7 lang: php theme: github-light)
 ```
+*By default, the code tag applies the default theme.
+However, you can use the theme attribute to specify a different `theme` for individual code blocks.*

 ## 🔧 Configuration
 These options allow you to customize themes, language support, line numbering, and block behavior.
 All options are defined in your `config.php` file.